Q. What are Katahdins?

 Q. What are the advantages to crossing Katahdin ewes with a terminal sire?

 A. The purpose of a terminal sire is to produce superior crossbred market lambs.
 A terminal sire excels in growth and carcass traits, whereas maternal breeds, such as the Katahdin, excel in reproductive and fitness traits.
 Examples of terminal sire breeds include Suffolk, Hampshire, Shropshire, Oxford, Texel, and Southdown.
-Crossbred market lambs (sired by terminal sires) will almost always be superior to the lambs of maternal breeds in terms of size, performance, carcass quality, and market acceptabilty. ↑
+Crossbred market lambs (sired by terminal sires) will almost always be superior to the lambs of maternal breeds in terms of size, performance, carcass quality, and market acceptability. ↑

 Q. Do crossbred Katahdins make good commercial ewes?